rangle/ngCourse2/handout/redux/redux_reducers.md

 Reducers in a Redux application should not mutate the state, but return a copy of it, and be side-effect free.
-This encourages you to think of your application as UI that gets 'computed' from a series of events in time.
+This encourages you to think of your application as UI that gets "computed" from a series of events in time.

 Let's take a look at a simple counter reducer.

 ## Simple Reducer

-__app/reducer/counter-reducer.ts__
+_app/reducer/counter-reducer.ts_
 ```javascript
 import { INCREMENT_COUNTER, DECREMENT_COUNTER } from '../actions/counter-actions';